rcc-uchicago/xhub/blueprint.md

 * `STORES` - list of SQL-based datastores and their SQL statements
 * `CONFIG` - JSON-config files for `xpub`

+Since our resources have a hierarchical structure (*studies > trials > files*), we can [reflect this same hierarchy in our key namespace](http://docs.aws.amazon.com/AmazonS3/latest/dev/ListingKeysHierarchy.html).
+This will make it easy and efficient to retrieve sets of related resources (e.g., all files associated with a particular trial).

 ## Routes / Handles